BTGPactual MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns investment portfolio details for a connection, listing specific asset types and data fields.
-It effectively distinguishes itself from sibling tools like openfinance_list_investment_transactions by focusing on portfolio overview.
+The description clearly states it returns investment portfolio for a connection, listing specific asset types and fields.
+It distinguishes from siblings like openfinance_list_accounts or openfinance_list_transactions by specifying 'investment portfolio'.
+However, it does not explicitly contrast with siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.